mrblonde91/Refactoring-In-Action/README.md

             originalBook with NextInSeries = Some(nextInSeries)
         }

 The two parameters in this case are put in two separate pairs of brackets and the return type is after the colon.
-But as mentioned previously, the syntax is surprisingly similar to C# 9.0 variant with the omission of braces after the with and treating the string as an option.
+But as mentioned previously, the syntax is surprisingly similar to C# 9.0 variant with the omission of braces after the `with` and treating the string as an `Option`.

 ## Validation
 Validation can be handled in many ways in the dotnet world however the cleanest ways to achieve it often requires custom validation of some kind.
-Constructor level checks is one of the potential approaches.
+Constructor level checks are one of the potential approaches.
 For the example, I've simply utilised a mapping class.

 #### C# example